DayStar24/thinkcspy/_sources/Exceptions/Exercises.rst

               except ValueError:
                   print("That is not an integer!")

+  #.

+    .. tabbed:: q4b

+        .. tab:: Question

+          In this exercise, we will be dividing two integers.
+In the main function, write code to prompt the user for input for two integers.
+Invoke the divide function, passing in the values of the two integers from the user, and print the results as "The result is: " the answer.

+          In mathematics, a divisor (number by which another is divided) of zero is not allowed.
+When executing a program in Python where an expression is evaluated having 0 is a divisor,  a runtime error will occur, known as a ZeroDivisionError, and crash the program.

+          Write code to handle the ZeroDivisionError as an exception.
+          If a user enters zero as a divisor, in this case, the second integer, then the program should print the message "This expression is undefined with zero as the divisor!"
+The result ought to return undefined, printing "The result is: undefined".
+Test your code with two integers.
+Remember to test your code using 0 for the second integer.

+          .. activecode:: exceptions_zero_div

+            def divide(x, y):
+                try:
+                    # Your code here
+                except ZeroDivisionError:
+                    # Your code here
+                else:
+                    # Your code here

+            def main():
+                # Your code here, prompt user for integers

+            if __name__ == "__main__":
+                main()

+        .. tab:: Answer

+            .. activecode:: exceptions_zero_div_answer

+              def divide(x, y):
+                  try:
+                      result = x/y
+                  except ZeroDivisionError:
+                      print ("This expression is undefined with zero as the divisor!") result = "undefined"
+                      return result
+                  else:
+                      return result

+              def main():
+                  x = int(input("Please type an integer: "))
+                  y = int(input("Please type another integer: "))
+                  answer = divide(x, y)
+                  print("The result is:", answer)

+              if __name__ == "__main__":
+                  main()

     These next several problems are variations on a theme.
 Each will have you return a string that consists of a shape built out of ``#`` (hash) characters.
 It is left up to you to add the code you would need to run your functions (i.e., adding a ``main`` function and calling the respective function).
 These problems build in difficulty, and are examples in how solving smaller problems can lead you to incrementally build the solutions to larger problems.